How to Use Caulk {The Complete Guide!}

 - Painter’s tape (optional, see below)

-To apply caulk, simply press the caulk gun up to the area you’d like to apply caulk, holding the gun at a 45-degree angle, as pictured below, then pull the trigger and slowly move in a straight line as the caulk is released from the gun.
+To apply caulk, simply press the caulk gun up to the area you’d like to apply caulk, holding the gun at a 45-degree angle.
+Then pull the trigger and slowly move in a straight line as the caulk is released from the gun.
 You want to apply even, steady pressure to the trigger and move at a consistent pace.
 It may take a bit of time to find the right balance of pressure on the trigger and speed at which to move the gun!

 Once you’ve applied a line of caulk, you’re ready to smooth it out.
-Dip your finger in the water, then lightly run your finger along the bead of caulk to smooth it (if needed).
-The water helps keep your finger from getting too terribly messy, and it also helps the caulk spread more evenly and gives you a better finish!
+Dip your finger in the water, then lightly run your finger along the bead of caulk to smooth it.
+The water helps keep your finger from getting too terribly messy.
+It also helps it spread more evenly and gives you a better finish!
 Alternatively, you can also try out a tool for smoothing caulk – I’ve always liked the control that using my finger gives me, but many people swear by these!

-Be sure to wipe any excess caulk off of your finger before starting the next line (you will pick up some caulk when you run your finger over it – this is normal!) – I like to use baby wipes for this!
-I also recommend wiping off the tip of the caulk gun if there is any dripping or excess caulk on it.
+Be sure to wipe any excess caulk off of your finger before starting the next line.
+I like to use baby wipes for this!
+I also recommend wiping off the tip of the gun if there is any dripping or excess caulk on it.

-If you struggle to get a smooth caulk line, you can always apply painter’s tape to either side of the joint that you’re caulking to help protect the areas where you don’t want caulk.
+If you struggle to get a smooth line, you can always apply painter’s tape to either side of the joint.
 This makes a huge difference, but does take a little more work on the front end!

-When you do this, be careful not to apply the tape too close to the seam, or when you pull it up you’ll be left with a little lip on your bead of caulk.
+When you do this, be careful not to apply the tape too close to the seam.
+If you do this, you’ll be left with a lip in your bead of caulk.
 Instead, give the caulk 1/8″ or so to spread past the seam.
-The tape should be removed immediately after tooling/smoothing the caulk/sealant (before the surface skins/dries), this avoids the possibility of disturbing your freshly applied product.
+The tape should be removed immediately after tooling/smoothing the caulk/sealant.
+This avoids the possibility of disturbing your freshly applied product.

-Here’s a close-up look at what I mean – this line of caulk had tape applied very close together:
+Here’s a close-up look at what I mean – this line had tape applied very close together:

-While this line of caulk had a little more room to spread out:
+While this line had a little more room to spread out:

 Can you see the difference?

 Using painter’s tape is a great way to ensure a less-messy finish if you tend to struggle with caulk, but it does significantly increase your prep time.
-It’s all about your comfort level – for example, I generally don’t tape off when I’m working with white, paintable caulk but when I was caulking with black caulk around our laundry room tile, you’d better believe I busted out the painter’s tape to give me a hand!
+It’s all about your comfort level.
+For example, I generally don’t tape off when I’m working with white, paintable caulk.
+But when I was working with black caulk around our laundry room tile, you’d better believe I busted out the painter’s tape to give me a hand!

 I always love opening it up to y’all for questions when I write these kind of guides, so here are a few of the questions I got that we haven’t already covered.